 Complex and Commercial Litigation

-Erica has significant experience representing entities of varying size both as plaintiffs and as defendants in complex commercial actions and general litigation matters in state and federal trial and appellate courts.
-Litigation matters have involved a wide variety of legal topics impacting businesses such as business torts, contract disputes, consumer protection claims, employment disputes, fraud, enforcing and defending against claims regarding non-competition agreements, RESPA, TCPA, TILA, trade secrets, and trademark infringement.
-Erica has had substantial first chair and second chair experience in jury trials, bench trials, arbitrations, mediations, and appellate arguments.
+Erica L. Calderas has extensive experience representing commercial clients of varying sizes – both as plaintiffs and as defendants in complex matters in state and federal trial and appellate courts.
+Litigation includes a wide range of legal topics impacting businesses, including business torts, contract disputes, consumer protection claims, trademark infringement, employment disputes, fraud claims, enforcing and defending against claims regarding non-competition agreements and trade secrets, and claims under RESPA, TCPA, and TILA.
+Erica has had substantial first-chair and second-chair experience in jury trials, bench trials, arbitrations, mediations, and appellate arguments.

 Class Action Defense

-Erica has had substantial first chair experience in high-stakes, statewide and nationwide class actions all over the country including victories in two multi-week class action bench trials.
+In class-action defense matters, Erica has had substantial first-chair experience in high-stakes, statewide and nationwide class actions across the United States, including victories in two multiweek class-action bench trials.
 Erica has a successful track record of early victories in class actions achieved through defeat of class certification, securing dismissal of or summary judgment on the claims of the class representatives, and negotiating favorable settlements.

 Representative cases are as follows: